 Our current understanding of the psilocybin bluing reaction highlights the unmet need for better psilocybin chemistry.
 Here, a few relatively simple chemical experiments could help us elucidate the blue color observed up bruising many varieties of psilocybin mushrooms.

-For example, could we synthesize and characterize a series copper tryptamine compounds, demonstrating a blue color?
+For example, could we synthesize and characterize a series of copper tryptamine compounds, demonstrating a blue color?
 If so, we could also explain the varying shades of blue that are observed in different species of mushrooms.
-See Shroomery (“There is also another tryptamine alkaloid found in some mushrooms, called aeruginascine.
+From Shroomery: “There is also another tryptamine alkaloid found in some mushrooms, called aeruginascin.
 It is believed to contain phosphorus like psilocybin, norbaeocystin, and baeocystin.
-Mushrooms with this alkaloid tend to stain greenish-blue instead of the normal cyan blue that regular psychedelic mushrooms stain.”)
+Mushrooms with this alkaloid tend to stain greenish-blue instead of the normal cyan blue that regular psychedelic mushrooms stain.”

 It would also be informative to perform some experiments using pure psilocin and/or psilocybin — both with and without the presence of oxygen.
-This experiment would likely show that the oxidation of psilocin and/or psilocybin does not lead to a blue compound absent some “other stuff” (e.g., copper containing enzymes as described above) that is present in naturally occurring psilocybin mushrooms.
+This experiment would likely show that the oxidation of psilocin and/or psilocybin does not lead to a blue compound absent some other factor (e.g. copper-containing enzymes as described above) that is present in naturally occurring psilocybin mushrooms.